Key Takeaways For How To Keep Your Wheelchair Clean

 - As a result, wash your hands well before entering the house.

-- Dust and dampness on the ground are the most prominent threat to wheelchair users’ wheels.
+- Dust and dampness on the ground are the most prominent threats to wheelchair users’ wheels.

 - Always wash your hands after using the restroom.